can-lehmann/owlkettle/README.md

 ## Documentation

-You can find a reference of all widgets in [docs/widgets.md](docs/widgets.md).
+You can find a reference of all widgets in [docs/widgets.md](https://github.com/can-lehmann/owlkettle/blob/main/docs/widgets.md).

-A tutorial for building a simple Todo application can be found [here](docs/tutorial.md).
+A tutorial for building a simple Todo application can be found [here](https://can-lehmann.github.io/owlkettle/docs/tutorial.html).

-Additional examples can be found in the [examples](examples) folder.
+Additional examples can be found [here](https://can-lehmann.github.io/owlkettle/examples/README.html).

-A reference of all supported libadwaita widgets can be found in [docs/widgets_adwaita.md](docs/widgets_adwaita.md).
+A reference of all supported libadwaita widgets can be found in [docs/widgets_adwaita.md](https://github.com/can-lehmann/owlkettle/blob/main/docs/widgets_adwaita.md).

 <!--
 If you want to cross compile checkout [docs/cross_compiling.md](docs/cross_compiling.md).